Shann Schillinger: Tennessee Titans

 Schillinger was signed by the Tennessee Titans on November 27, 2013.
 After playing in one game for the team, Schillinger was released by the Titans on December 3, 2013.

 Coaching career

-After retiring from the NFL, Schillinger became a wide receivers and special team coach at Dickinson State in 2014.
-A year later, he went to Nebraska as an assistant coach.
-He returned to Montana in 2016 to become the defensive back/safeties coach at the University of Montana.
-In 2022, he became a defensive analyst for Mississippi State.

-He’s currently an assistant coach at Bismarck High School in Bismarck, ND.
+After retiring from the NFL, Schillinger became a wide receivers and special team coach at Dickinson State University in 2014.
+A year later, he went to University of Nebraska–Lincoln as an assistant coach.
+He returned his alma mater, Montana; in 2016 as safeties coach.
+In 2022, he became a defensive analyst at Mississippi State University.
+Currently, he is the head football coach at the University of Mary in Bismarck, North Dakota.

+Personal life

+Schillinger was born and raised in Baker, MT.
+He earned his degree from the University of Montana in 2010.
+He currently lives with his wife and children in Bismarck, ND.